YipChiSan/Front-End-learning-notes/Solutions of Introduction to the Front End.md

 * **property**: These are ways in which you can style an HTML element.
 * **property value**: This chooses one out of many possible appearances for a given property.

+> What is the declaration in a CSS ruleset?

+Property and property value.

+> How do you reference a file in the same directory as your HTML file?

+To link to a target file in the same directory as the invoking HTML file, just use the filename, e.g. `my-image.jpg`.